AdrianSaizdePedro/BSPWM-Parrot/kitty/share/doc/kitty/html/_sources/layouts.rst.txt

 --------------------

 This is the most flexible layout.
-You can create any arrangement of windows by splitting exiting windows repeatedly.
+You can create any arrangement of windows by splitting existing windows repeatedly.
 To best use this layout you should define a few extra key bindings in :file:`kitty.conf`::

     # Create a new window splitting the space used by the existing one so that